zhz03/Blimp_modelling/winter_2020/week3/Week3_meeting.md

 1. Summarize what we have done in this week

+2. Summarize your ideas and thoughts

-2. Literature review section (talk about your recommended paper)
+3. Literature review section (talk about your recommended paper)